awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. Choose **Migrate Database**\.

 1. Set the following values on the **Migrate Database** page:
    + **DB Instance Class**: Choose a DB instance class that has the required storage and capacity for your database, for example `db.r3.large`\.
-Aurora cluster volumes automatically grow as the amount of data in your database increases, up to a maximum size of 64 tebibytes \(TiB\)\.
+Aurora cluster volumes automatically grow as the amount of data in your database increases, up to a maximum size of 128 tebibytes \(TiB\) for Aurora MySQL and 64 TiB for Aurora PostgreSQL\.
 So you only need to choose a DB instance class that meets your current storage requirements\.
 For more information, see [Overview of Aurora Storage](Aurora.Overview.StorageReliability.md#Aurora.Overview.Storage)\.
    + **DB Instance Identifier**: Enter a name for the DB cluster that is unique for your account in the AWS Region that you chose\.
 This identifier is used in the endpoint addresses for the instances in your DB cluster\.
 You might choose to add some intelligence to the name, such as including the AWS Region and DB engine that you chose, for example **aurora\-cluster1**\.

      The DB instance identifier has the following constraints: